alcodo/powerimage/README.md

 <a href="https://packagist.org/alcodo/powerimage/framework"><img src="https://poser.pugx.org/alcodo/powerimage/license.svg" alt="License"></a>
 </p>

 Powerimage is a dynamic image handler for laravel.
-It uses the package [thephpleague/glide](https://github.com/thephpleague/glide) for convert the image.
+It uses the package [thephpleague/glide](https://github.com/thephpleague/glide) for *convert* and [spatie/image-optimizer](https://github.com/spatie/image-optimizer)  for *optimize* the image.

 After the installation you can request any image that you have uploaded in laravel.
 Example:
 ```example.com/images/cat.jpg``` (Original)